Al-Adid: Foreign interventions and the fall of Dirgham

 In the meantime, Dirgham's regime in Egypt became ever more unpopular, and he quickly lost support among the military.
 At the same time, the turmoil in Egypt opened the path for intervention by the Crusader Kingdom of Jerusalem: the Crusaders coveted Egypt not only for its riches, but also in order to prevent a takeover by Nur al-Din, which would expose their kingdom to attacks from two directions.
 Already during Ibn Ruzzik's vizierate, an invasion by King Baldwin III of Jerusalem (r.
 1143–1163) had to be bought off by the payment of an annual tribute.
 Baldwin's successor, Amalric (r.
-1163–1174), began to seriously consider conquering Egypt.
+1163–1174), seriously considered conquering Egypt.
 In September 1163 he invaded the country, but was forced to retreat after the Fatimids broke the dams that held back the Nile's cresting floodwaters and inundated the plains of the Nile Delta.

 The obvious vulnerability of Egypt to the Crusaders encouraged Nur al-Din to agree to provide assistance to Shawar, who promised in return to send him a third of Egypt's revenue as tribute, and to become his vassal.
+The remaining two thirds were to be split up between al-Adid and Shawar.
 Shawar was sent back to Egypt accompanied by a small expeditionary force, barely a thousand strong, under the Kurdish general Shirkuh, who was joined by his nephew, Saladin.
-This double foreign intervention was a momentous event in the history of the Fatimid regime and Egypt: enfeebled by the constant civil wars, the country now became a prize in the wider struggle between Damascus and Jerusalem, leading to the eventual downfall of the Fatimid dynasty.
+This double foreign intervention was a significant point of rupture in the history of the Fatimid state and Egypt: enfeebled by the constant civil wars, but still possessing a vibrant economy and immense resources, the country now became a prize in the wider struggle between Damascus and Jerusalem.
+Both powers aimed to take over Egypt while preventing the other from doing so, leading to the eventual downfall of the Fatimid dynasty.

 Dirgham appealed to Amalric for help against the Syrians, but the King of Jerusalem was unable to intervene in time: in late April 1164, the Syrians surprised and defeated Dirgham's brother at Bilbays, opening the way to Cairo.
 On the news of the battle, a panic broke out in the capital of Egypt.
 Desperate for funds to pay his men, Dirgham confiscated the possessions of orphans, thereby provoking a public outcry against him.
 His troops began deserting him.
 Left with only 500 horsemen, he appeared in the square before the caliphal palace demanding that al-Adid appear, but the caliph, who had already entered into talks with Shawar, turned him away and advised him to save his life.
 As his troops continued to defect, Dirgham fled the capital, but was killed by one of Shawar's men.